Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Terraform/Terraform-Notes.md

 ```
 #### What is the purpose of the terraform_remote_state data source and how is it used?
 - The terraform_remote_state data source in Terraform enables sharing and retrieving outputs from a separate Terraform state file.
+- We can get information about the infrastructure of some other state file.

 ```hcl
 data "terraform_remote_state" "networking" {